Betasprayer/BetaBuddy-2.0/README.md

 # BetaBuddy-2.0
-The device of the future!
+A device for the future!